MichaelAmaro/Final-Project-CSCI-3340/README.md

-# Event Buddy
+# Vaquero Spotlight
 Help UTRGV students discover campus events, register, and optionally get paired with a buddy to attend together.

-# Project Overview
+# Overview
-- View academic calandar dates
-- View events being held by orgs
-- View and filter campus events Edinburg or Brownsville or both
+Spotlight is a desktop and web application made for UTRGV students.
+It lets you:
+- Discover upcoming campus events.
+- RSVP instantly and see who else is going.
-- Match with other students attending the same event
+- Flip a “Find a Buddy” toggle to be paired with another Vaquero attending the same event.
-- Post or read announcements
+- Get reminders so you never miss the fun.
+- The goal: Boost student engagement, and make new friends.